xhumiq/jitsi/VideoMixer.md

       1. Allow the moderator to mute/unmute the video
       2. Allow the moderator to change the default resolution
       3. Allow the moderator to change the default frame rate
-      4. Allow the moderator to show/hide names of participants on the stage stream
+      4. Allow the moderator to show/hide the names of the selected participants on the stage stream
    6. Get: /stage/video
       1. Returns the current mute state
       2. Returns the current resolution and frame rate